dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 - **Plan you move**: Highlighting the importance of workflow redesign, role-specific responsibilities, and the adoption of new processes to harness dbt Cloud's collaborative and efficient environment.

-- **Move to dbt Cloud**: Outlining the technical steps required to transition your dbt Core project to dbt Cloud, including setting up your account, data platform, and Git repository.
+- **Move to dbt Cloud**: Linking to the guide that outlines technical steps required to transition your dbt Core project to dbt Cloud, including setting up your account, data platform, and Git repository.

-- **Test and validate**: Emphasizing technical transitions, including the essential task of testing and validating your dbt projects within the dbt Cloud ecosystem to ensure data integrity and performance.
+- **Test and validate**: Emphasizing technical transitions, including testing and validating your dbt projects within the dbt Cloud ecosystem to ensure data integrity and performance.

-- **Training**: Share useful transition, training, and onboarding information for your team.
+- **Transition and training**: Share useful transition, training, and onboarding information for your team.
 Fully leverage dbt Cloud's capabilities, from development tools (dbt Cloud CLI and dbt Cloud IDE) to advanced features such as dbt Explorer, the Semantic Layer, and dbt Mesh.

 ## What’s next?